Do you remember your first multi-day bushwalk? Was it somewhere that touched your soul and drew you back?

 Leaving the Walls behind us, as we drive towards the famous Mole Creek pub, with it’s eclectic collection of Tasmanian Tiger memorabilia, I’m convinced that it will not be my last visit.

-Caro travelled courtesy of Tasmanian Expeditions on the 6 day Walls of Jerusalem Circuit.
+Caro travelled courtesy of Tasmanian Expeditions.